no2key/freesock/README.md

 freesock
 ========

 freesock is a socks5 server.
-Here is the [client](https://github.com/goofansu/freeclient).

-~~You must use client with freesock.~~

-You can use freesock alone (It is a full functional socks5 server), or with client(see Implementation).

 # Notice #

-`master` is stable with production quality.
+Branch `master` is stable with production quality.

+You can use freesock alone, or with [freeclient](https://github.com/goofansu/freeclient) (see Implementation).

 # Implementation #